Timmelsjoch Tunnel (Special Toll)

 What is the Timmelsjoch Tunnel?

-The Timmelsjoch (colloquially “Timmel”) and the tunnel accessible via the High Alpine Road (Timmelsjoch Tunnel) form a border tunnel between Austria and Italy.
+The Timmelsjoch (short: “Timmel”) and the tunnel accessible via the High Alpine Road (Timmelsjoch Tunnel) are a border tunnel between Austria and Italy.
 The Timmelsjoch Tunnel connects the Austrian federal state of Tyrol with the autonomous region of Trentino–South Tyrol in Italy.
-Over a total length of around 34 km, the High Alpine Road leading to the Timmelsjoch Tunnel with roughly 30 hairpin bends offers impressive Alpine scenery and provides a more relaxed alternative to everyday commuter and motorway traffic.
+With a total length of around 34 km, the High Alpine Road leading to the Timmelsjoch Tunnel, featuring around 30 hairpin bends, offers an impressive Alpine panorama and provides a relaxed alternative to the usual commuter and motorway traffic.

-Like many other Alpine and mountain pass roads as well as tunnels in Austria, the Timmelsjoch Tunnel towards Italy is a special toll section and is therefore subject to the route toll (special toll).
+Like many other Alpine and mountain pass roads as well as tunnels in Austria, the Timmelsjoch Tunnel towards Italy is a special toll route and is therefore subject to the route toll (special toll).
 The route toll for the Timmelsjoch Tunnel can be paid on site at the toll station on the Austrian side.
-The station is located just beyond Hochgurgl (coming from Sölden).
+The station is located directly behind Hochgurgl (coming from Sölden).

-While the Timmelsjoch Tunnel itself is not subject to a vignette, the access roads to the High Alpine Road are vignette-obligatory.
-It is therefore advisable to purchase a vignette (ideally digital) in our online shop before you travel.
+The Timmelsjoch Tunnel itself is vignette-free; however, the access roads to the High Alpine Road are subject to the vignette requirement.
+It is therefore recommended to purchase a vignette (ideally digital) in our online shop before your trip.

-Different figures circulate regarding the exact elevation of the Timmelsjoch.
-The official Austrian map states 2,474 metres.
-For comparison, South Tyrol’s GIS lists 2,472 metres.
-In general, reported values range between 2,470 and 2,480 metres.
-Divergent figures were temporarily shown on the roadside sign at the pass road and on the operating company’s website.
-Since construction of the Timmelsjoch Tunnel in 1955 and its opening in 1965, an average of 80,000 to 100,000 cars and 75,000 to 80,000 motorcycles pass through the tunnel each year.
-The South Tyrolean sections of the pass road have always been part of the Texel Group Nature Park.
+Different figures circulate regarding the exact altitude of the Timmelsjoch.
+The official Austrian map states 2,474 meters.
+By comparison, the South Tyrolean GIS lists 2,472 meters.
+In general, the values range between 2,470 and 2,480 meters.
+Deviating information was at times found on the road sign at the pass road as well as on the operator’s website.
+Since construction of the Timmelsjoch Tunnel in 1955 and its opening in 1965, an average of 80,000 to 100,000 passenger cars and 75,000 to 80,000 motorcycles have passed through the tunnel each year.
+The South Tyrolean sections of the pass road have always been part of the Texelgruppe Nature Park.

 FAQ about the Timmelsjoch Tunnel

-Yes, the Timmelsjoch Tunnel is toll-liable because a route toll must be paid.
+Yes, the Timmelsjoch Tunnel is subject to tolls, as a route toll must be paid.

 How long does it take to drive over the Timmelsjoch?

-The drive over the Timmelsjoch and through the Timmelsjoch Tunnel, including the adjoining High Alpine Road down to Merano, takes around 1.5 hours (90 minutes).
+Driving over the Timmelsjoch and through the Timmelsjoch Tunnel, as well as along the adjoining High Alpine Road down to Merano, takes about 1.5 hours (90 minutes).

-Where is the toll station at the Timmelsjoch located?
+Where is the toll station at the Timmelsjoch?

-The toll station is situated above the tourist resort of Hochgurgl.
-This is where the fees for both the Italian and Austrian sections of the road are collected.
+The toll station is located above the tourist resort of Hochgurgl.
+This is where the fees for the Italian and Austrian road sections are collected.

-The average gradient is 6.3%, with a maximum gradient of 13%.
+The average gradient is 6.3%, and the maximum gradient is 13%.

 Michelle Albrecht